TavaresBaker/Python-Learning/README.md

 ## About Me

 I'm Tavares.
-I do cybersecurity and network stuff, but I’m diving into programming to assist in my classwork, automation, and scripting.
+I like cybersecurity and networking, but I’m diving into programming to assist in my classwork, automation, and scripting.
 This is where I throw all the code while I figure things out.
 If you ever want to reach out to me, I check my email regularly:
 Tavares.A.Baker@gmail.com

 ---

-> “Use it, abuse it, learn something from it.
+> “Use it, abuse it, learn something from it, I don't care regardless.
 That’s the point.”